How profitable is Broiler farming in Kenya?

 Broiler chicken farming is one very profitable farming if you do it correctly.
 Numbers suggest that the domestic per capita consumption of poultry meat is 0.6 kilogram per person each year in Kenya.
 Its gross demand is over 35,000 tons of meat annually.

-There are 2.91 million broiler chickens in Kenya, according to the 2019 census results.
+The broiler market in Kenya had 2.91 million broiler chickens, according to the 2019 census results.
 Most farmers raise them commercially in intensive methods for meat only.
-It is a common in most urban and peri-urban areas of Nairobi, Mombasa and Kisumu which has the highest demand.
+It is a concentrated in most urban and peri-urban areas of Nairobi, Ruiru Mombasa and Kisumu which has the highest demand.

 Broilers have special needs from chick level to maturity.
 You will follow a strict feeding and vaccination program for best results.
 You can produce and market individually or enter a contractual arrangement in an out-grower scheme.